 - Rollovers – Traumatic brain injuries, spine injuries, broken bones, wrongful death

-The bills that follow an auto wreck can be substantial, and that doesn’t even touch on the emotional trauma that can be caused.
-If your claim qualifies to file a civil personal injury lawsuit, you can seek compensation to cover all of your financial expenses and non-economic losses.
+The bills that follow a car accident can be substantial.
+And that doesn’t even touch on the emotional trauma that can be caused.
+You can seek compensation to cover all of your financial expenses and non-economic losses.

-Your West Palm Beach car accident lawyer will work hand-in-hand with your healthcare team to uncover all of the ways that your life and finances will be impacted by the crash and your injuries.
-The items listed below are just a few that you might be able to claim if they apply to your unique situation:
+Your car accident lawyer will work to uncover all of the ways your life and finances are impacted by the accident and your injuries.
+Below are just a few things you may be able to claim:

 - Medical bills, both current and future